Last review: November, 2024

 - CONAGUA: Water Statistics in Mexico, 2023

-- HR Ratings: Water Stress and Its Main Causes in Mexico
+- HR Ratings: Water Stress and its Main Causes in Mexico

 - Mexican Institute of Water Technology: Annual Report 2022